 New York City's Health Code Article 11 requires that certain diseases and conditions be reported to DOHMH immediately and others within 24 hours.
-Please see belowf0 for more information
+Please see below for more information.

 ►View a guide to Provider Reporting: How to Report Diseases, Events and Conditions to the New York City Health Department.

 ►View a letter containing updates about reportable diseases, including: chronic hepatitis B (unless patient is pregnant or post-partum) and chronic hepatitis C are no longer reportable; Kawasaki syndrome, viral and aseptic meningitis are no longer reportable; severe or novel coronavirus is now reportable.

 Group A cases should be reported immediately upon suspicion (without waiting for laboratory confirmation) by calling the Provider Access Line (PAL) at 866-692-3641.
 The following public health threats should also be reported immediately:

 - Suspected outbreaks (3 or more cases) of any disease